I received an all-expenses-paid trip to San Francisco for the coverage of this press event for Disney•Pixar. However, all opinions are my own.

 COCO Is the Most Successful Movie of All Time in Mexico

-Disney•Pixar’s COCO debuted in Mexico on October 27th, before its release in the US as part of the Morelia International Film Festival.
+Disney•Pixar’s COCO debuted in Mexico before its release in the US as part of the Morelia International Film Festival.
 The film then had it’s Avant Premier in Mexico City at the Palacio de Bellas Artes, the most important cultural institution in Mexico.
 Director Lee Unkrich, co-director Adrian Molina, and producer Darla K. Anderson participated in both events.
 This in itself was very meaningful as it was a great gift for the Mexican people.
 As I read the excited and emotional reactions of people in Mexico after watching I felt so thankful and excited about the positive impact the movie is already having.
-It was no surprise that after only a couple of weeks COCO is already the most successful movie of all time in Mexico and I can’t wait to see it succeed here in the US as well.
+It was no surprise that after only a couple of weeks COCO was already the most successful movie of all time in Mexico and I can’t wait to see it succeed here in the US as well.

 You Can Watch COCO In Spanish